eegongzhi/PINN_MagInv_Halbach-main/README.md

 This is an application (extension) of the PINN framework proposed in [this paper](http://dx.doi.org/10.1049/elp2.70047).
 The PINN framework is almost unchanged, but with a different application scenario.

+**Note**: This is a project without a license.
+Contact the author at eegongzhi@zju.edu.cn to unlock the hidden codes.

 ## Problem setup
 The problem setup is briefly summarized below.